-Just because your health insurance covers bariatric surgery, coverage is not automatic.
+Even in cases when your health insurance covers bariatric surgery, be aware that coverage is not automatic.
 Most insurance companies have certain requirements that must be met before pre-approval authorization is given.
+When reviewing your request, they will consider the procedure and the medical reason for having the procedure.
 The process may be quick and straight forward for some, but for others that process may be long and frustrating.

-If your bariatric surgery is covered, you will still be responsible for any co-pay, deductible, and co-insurance amounts per your policy limits.
+If your bariatric surgery is covered, take into account that you will still be responsible for any co-pay, deductible, and co-insurance amounts per your policy limits.

 Even if your insurance covers bariatric surgery, it is important to choose a surgeon that is covered under your health plan.
 It is common for health plans to have a list of preferred providers that have agreed to accept the terms of coverage.
 Check the list provided by your health plan and choose a bariatric surgeon that accepts your health insurance.